 And while they may be cheap, they can still be some of the best gaming monitors you can buy today.
 Discounts are larger in major sales events, too, so we'll keep an eye out for some bargains during this year's Black Friday deals.

 And if you need more gaming tech, you can always check out the latest cheap gaming laptop deals available now.
 We've also got hubs you can browse through with our favourite cheap gaming keyboards, cheap gaming mice and cheap gaming headsets.
 Then, you can assemble everything on top of one of these cheap gaming desks.

-The best cheap gaming monitor deals and sales
+The best cheap gaming monitor deals

 So you're looking for the cheapest of our cheap gaming monitor deals but you don't want to skimp on the specs?
 The Asus VP228HE is meeting you right there.
 You're getting a fantastic display quality, with bright color contrast and vivid picture worthy of a much higher price tag.
 Sure, that 60Hz refresh rate might put a high-octane user off, but there's Asus's own Flicker-Free tech built into this particular cheap gaming monitor, along with a 1ms response time, keeping everything zipping along nicely.

 The Game display profile enhances darker regions of the screen while leaving light sections alone, meaning more visibility for you in game without washing out the rest of the picture.
 There are plenty of use-specific display modes to choose from, and though navigating the user interface can be a little cumbersome, for under $100 / £100 you're picking up an excellent display with a load of extra features you just won't find with other models at this price point.